 Please note built-in subtitle means you WON’T be able to turn the subtitle ON or OFF as you like.

 It’s really a pity that QuickTime does not support VOBSUB.
 Luckily, we are still able to turn subtitles on or off with alternative media players on macOS.
 And, IINA and VLC Media Player are two that I’d like to recommend for playing Handbrake ripped videos with subtitles.
 And, you can are able to turn on the subtitle here:

 Handbrake Alternative to Rip Protected DVDs with Subtitles

 Handbrake is always working great for my home-made and unprotected DVDs.
 However, when it comes to the protected DVDs, I always get the below error message that reads: “Copy-protected sources are not supported.”

-With DVDFab, you are even able to extract the Bluray and DVD subtitles directly into SRT.
+You can also try DVDFab to extract the Bluray and DVD subtitles directly into SRT.